Research Study

 StructureMain cloth plus narrow side stripExcavated shrouds are generally simpler in construction

-That also closes the common import objection.
-Twills do appear in the wider regional record, but they are uncommon, usually wool, and treated as imports rather than the normal local linen profile.
-No known ancient textile from any region matches the Shroud’s full combination of linen, Z-spin, and 3:1 herringbone twill.
-In other words, every major textile marker points the wrong way for an ordinary Jerusalem burial shroud: spin, weave, density, and construction.
+This also narrows the import objection.
+Imported twills do appear in the wider regional record, but they are uncommon, wool, and do not normalize a Jerusalem linen shroud of the Shroud’s specific type.
+On Shamir’s presentation of the Land of Israel corpus, the Shroud falls outside the known local linen profile.
+No ancient textile from any region is known to match the Shroud’s full combination of linen, Z-spin, and 3:1 herringbone twill.

 Jerzy Maik on archaeological caution